xiongma/roberta-wwm-base-distill/README.md

 - I just used 5 different ways to mask one sentence, not dynamic mask.

-- Every example just use maximum 20 tokens mask
+- Every example just use maximum 20 token masks

 ### Teacher Model